kazuto-nishimori/Open-Source-GIS/lab9/index.md

 - spatialreference.org

 #### Works cited
+- Kate Crawford, and Megan Finn.
+“The Limits of Crisis Data: Analytical and Ethical Challenges of Using Social and Mobile Data to Understand Disasters.”
+GeoJournal, vol. 80, no. 4, 2015, p.
+491. EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=edsjsr&AN=edsjsr.44076312&scope=site.
+- Sarah Elwood, et al. “Researching Volunteered Geographic Information: Spatial Data, Geographic Research, and New Social Practice.”
+Annals of the Association of American Geographers, vol. 102, no. 3, 2012, p.
+571. EBSCOhost, doi:10.1080/00045608.2011.595657.
 - Wang, Z. (.
 1. )., et al. “Spatial, Temporal, and Content Analysis of Twitter for Wildfire Hazards.”
 Natural Hazards, vol. 83, no. 1, pp. 523–540.
 EBSCOhost, doi:10.1007/s11069-016-2329-6.
 Accessed 11 Dec.
 2019.

 ## Getting started with twitter API  <a name="twit"></a>